flueke/mvme/doc/sphinx/source/quickstart.rst

 * Click the *Apply* button on the editors toolbar to commit your changes to the VME configuration.
 Close the editor window.

-* Start editing the *VME Interface Settings* VME Script.
-Near the top of the script set the *irq level* to 1:

-  ``0x6010 1``

-  This makes the module send IRQ 1 if it has data to be read in its internal buffer.
-The other parameters can be left at their default values.
-Click *Apply* and close the editor window.

-.. autofigure:: images/quickstart_edit_vme_interface_settings.png
-   :scale-latex: 60%

-   VME Interface Settings with IRQ Level set to 1

 ==================================================
 Analysis Setup
 ==================================================